TimSparing/FFXIV-What-to-Sell/README.md

 # Disclaimer
-This code is just written for fun to solidify some knowledge and improve my coding I can't guarantee that it is well written, the science checks out or that it is competent in any other way Please let me know if you find any issues though
+This code is just written for fun to solidify some knowledge and improve my coding I can't guarantee that it is well written, the science checks out or that it is competent in any other way.
+Please let me know if you find any issues though